eberhardtkorf/eberhardtkorf.github.io/pages/journal/entries/readmes/percentage_loss_gain.md

 ### Background

 Volatility in any investing market can cause a lot of fear and uncertainty regarding the underlying asset.
 The movement of prices is often measured on a percentage basis.
-For example if an asset that was worth $100 yesterday is worth $80 today we would say that the price and in turn the value of your investment dropped by 20% because you only have 80% of $100 left.
+For example, if an asset that was worth $100 yesterday is worth $80 today, we would say that the price and in turn the value of your investment dropped by 20% because you only have 80% of $100 left.
 Some might believe that in order for your investment to go back to the value it was when the asset was worth $100 is just the inverse of the amount it dropped, in this case being a gain of 20%.
-However, this is not the case and a general formula to solve this problem will be developed here.
+This is not the case and a general formula to solve this problem will be developed here.

 ### Problem